onetesthub/jetrunner-cli/README.md

 To provide a different set of data, such as (project path, configfile path, iteration, delay etc.) you can use the **-c || --configfile** to specify a JSON file.

-> $ jetcli --configfile "/path/of/configfile.json"
+> $ jetrunner-cli --configfile "/path/of/configfile.json"

 Note that, you have to surely mention profile name.